 - Enforcing and extending the automatic stay to non-debtors and principals of the debtor;

-- Sale of assets;
+- Sale of assets and/or purchases;

-- Claims analysis; and
+- Claims analysis, objections and/or recovery; and

 Complementing her practice is Angela’s pro bono bankruptcy services with the Military Assistance Project, providing legal services to active duty, reserve, and veteran military personnel who are suffering from financial difficulties.
 She has also volunteered with the Homeless Advocacy Center assisting individuals in obtaining housing, benefits, and employment.